The Occuity

 Intuitive design means no training is required

 The PM1 pachymeter’s touchscreen interface has been thoughtfully designed making it easy and intuitive to use.
-Clinical staff and technicians can become proficient with just a few minutes of practice.
+Clinical staff can become proficient with just a few minutes of practice.

 Safer